-After cleansing and smoothing our data, the timestamps are further aggregated by assigning only the hour of the day to all visits of a single trace, when the larger part of the taxi trace was present.
-For example, if a trace started at 17:58 and ended at 18:10 with 12 visits altogether, we assigned the $18^{th}$ hour of the day to every cell visit of the trace (including those which happened before 18:00).
-As our aim is only to demonstrate the feasibility of our approach, this simplification is introduced in order to lower the size of the input and output space of our models which makes training faster and the models less complex.
-Finally, we created 2-grams from the traces, i.e. we grouped every two consecutive data points together to create a single training sample for our TPG model, where the first and second part are served as input and output for the model during training.
+After cleaning and smoothing the data, the timestamps are further aggregated by assigning only the hour of the day, when the dominant part of the taxi trace was present, to all visits of a single trace.
+For example, if a trace started at 17:58, and ended at 18:10 with 12 visits altogether, we assigned the $18^{th}$ hour of the day to every cell visit of the trace (including those which happened before 18:00).
+As our aim is only to demonstrate the feasibility of our approach, this simplification is introduced in order to decrease the size of the input and output space making training faster and the models less complex.
+Finally, we created 2-grams from the traces, i.e., we grouped every two consecutive data points together to create a single training sample for our TPG model, where the first and second parts served as input and output for the model during training.
 The first part of every gram is augmented with the destination cell of the trace where the gram comes from, and the second gram contains only the cell identifier of the next location (without timestamp).

-It is important to note that we used the whole length of the passenger traces contrary to \cite{chen2012diffgrams}, where they were truncated to a pre-fixed size.
-See more descriptive statistics in Table \ref{tab:datasets}.
-We derived two datasets with two different grid sizes from the original SF taxi dataset described in Section \ref{Data}.
-The more fine-grained SF-TAXI-250 dataset was computed using a cell size of 250 meters, whereas SF-TAXI-500 is obtained by using a cell size of 500 meters.